Built-ins

 #split

-splits a string into a list of substrings separated by the given
+split splits a string into a list of substrings separated by the given

 separator.
 The separator can be any string, including the empty string.